aeternity/protocol/contracts/sophia.md

 [x + y | x <- [1,2,3,4,5], let k = x*x, if (k > 5), y <- [k, k+1, k+2]]
 // yields [12,13,14,20,21,22,30,31,32]
 ```
-This sugar uses `List.flatMap` underneath, so `List` library has to be in the current scope
-(it is included implicitly by default).

 ### Maps and records